noobping/ci/README.md

 The same `.yaml` filenames are also accepted.
 Config is loaded in order from system, user, then project config, so project config wins. `--config path/to/file.yml` uses that file for normal config while still keeping system/user `policy` and `locked` sections.

-Supported defaults include shell, quiet/silent output, fail-fast, tech stack, architecture, container settings, container runtime, git mode/command/image, default install mode, recursive checkout, default branch allowlist, artifact store, and actions cache.
+Supported defaults include shell, quiet output, silent output, fail-fast, tech stack, architecture, container settings, container runtime, git mode/command/image, default install mode, recursive checkout, default branch allowlist, artifact store, and actions cache. `quiet: true` hides info messages; `silent: true` hides info and warnings so only errors are shown.
 By default, `.github/workflows` and `.gitea/workflows` are discovered only in bare repositories; set `other_workflows: true` or `other_workflows: false` to override that while keeping native `.ci` workflows enabled.

 Example: